-LSLA also objected to GHA's assertion in its letter to HUD that "residents have been relocated to other developments."26 As noted above, the displaced public housing tenants were eligible for DHAP because of the nationally declared disaster.
-However, DHAP payments are set to expire in eighteen months27 or sooner for some tenants.28 Many families have not been able to find a unit where they can use the DHAP subsidy.
-Moreover, this subsidy may require recipients to pay more than 30% of household income as soon as May 2009, in order to remain eligible for the assistance.29 Most importantly, DHAP assistance does not provide the permanent replacement housing that is required for families displaced due to demolition or disposition of public housing.30
+LSLA also objected to GHA's assertion in its letter to HUD that "residents have been relocated to other developments."
+As noted above, the displaced public housing tenants were eligible for DHAP because of the nationally declared disaster.
+However, DHAP payments are set to expire in eighteen months or sooner for some tenants.
+Many families have not been able to find a unit where they can use the DHAP subsidy.
+Moreover, this subsidy may require recipients to pay more than 30% of household income as soon as May 2009, in order to remain eligible for the assistance.
+Most importantly, DHAP assistance does not provide the permanent replacement housing that is required for families displaced due to demolition or disposition of public housing.
+Moreover, the subsidiary of the permanent replacement housing that is required for families displaced due to demolition or disposition of public housing.
+Moreover, the subsidiary of the permanent replacement housing that is